TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 - `LuaTableHasMethod` - Method that checks if a key is present in the table containing this method.
 - `LuaTableDelete` - Standalone function that removes a key and its value from a table.
 - `LuaTableDeleteMethod` - Method that removes a key and its value from table containing this method.
+- `LuaTableAddKey` - Standalone function that sets a given key to `true`
+- `LuaTableAddKeyMethod` - Method that sets a given key to `true`

 ## $vararg Constant